ammarfaizi2/linux-block/Documentation/RCU/arrayRCU.rst

 		return out;
 	}

+.. _answer_quick_quiz_seqlock:

 Answer to Quick Quiz:
+	Why is it so important that updates be rare when using seqlock?

 	The reason that it is important that updates be rare when using seqlock is that frequent updates can livelock readers.